clr/trie/README.md

-# C-Trie
+# Trie

-This library implements an autocomplete feature as a C-Trie.
+This library implements an autocomplete feature as a Trie.

 ## Installation